epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 News caching:
 In order to see the history you must enter an additional parameter --date
 Example: rss-reader https://news.tut.by/rss/ --limit 2 --date 20191122
-Search by date and source
+Searching by date and source

 Format converter:
 1)Use --to-pdf to save news in pdf format
 2)Use --to-html to save news in html format
 3)If no internet connection, get a file without images 4)Enter the full path to the file
+5)If you enter path to directory,news successfully saved to file "your path+News.(pdf or html)"